Marketing & Planning

 - All requests for exceptions to the policies above should be directed to an Associate Director of Student Centers.

 Learn more here.

 Student organization members and officers are not authorized to sign contracts or make deposits.
-All contracts for performers, speakers, or other types of entertainment must be approved and signed by the Dean of Students.
+All contracts for performers, speakers, or other types of entertainment must be reviewed, approved, and signed by Procurement first and then Student Affairs.
 All performers will be paid at the conclusion of the scheduled event or performance.
-Contact Annetta Pickett (Annetta.email@example.com (615) 322-2471) in Arts and Campus Events for further information on contracts, performers, bands, and booking agencies.
-Please allow three weeks before the event for processing.
+Please speak with your organization’s coach as early as possible to begin identifying performers and other entertainment needs.
+It is best practice to allow six weeks before the event for processing.

 If you have any electrical or stage needs for your event (ex. microphones, sound systems, stage equipment, etc.) you are required to register your event in Anchor Link.
-In addition to registering the event in Anchor Link, it is necessary to inform the Office of Reservations and Events in order for arrangements to be made for additional services.
-Reservations and Events can work with Plant Operations to provide cost estimates for stage and electrical services.
+In addition to registering the event in Anchor Link, it is necessary to inform Student Centers in order for arrangements to be made for additional services.
+Student Centers work with Plant Operations to provide cost estimates for stage and electrical services.
 Outside vendors may also be used for some of these services, although students should communicate their vendors’ specific needs and plans to Plant Operations throughout the planning process.

 When reserving your facility, be sure to inquire about specific guidelines for food as some spaces require you to order food through Vanderbilt Catering while others will allow for outside food to be served.
 University Departments and outside clients that host events in the Student Centers event spaces are required to request a quote from Vanderbilt Campus Dining.
 If a group’s needs cannot be met by Vanderbilt Campus Dining, an alternate caterer can be used for a small fee.